MicrosoftDocs/dataexplorer-docs/data-explorer/azure-data-explorer-dashboards.md

 > [!NOTE]
 > * Select the smallest minimum time interval to reduce unnecessary load on the cluster.
 > * A dashboard viewer:
->    * Can change the refresh intervals for the dashboard but can't save the changes.
+>    * Can change the minimum time intervals for personal use only.
 >    * Can't select a value which is smaller than the **Minimum time interval** specified by the editor.

 ## Next Steps